Crown jewels: Thailand

+The regalia proper consists of six primary items: the Great Crown of Victory (Phra Maha Phichai Mongkut), the Sword of Victory (Phra Saeng Khan Chai Si), the Royal Staff (Than Phra Kon), the Royal Fan (Walawichani), the Royal Flywhisk (Chamlong Phra Khrueang), and the Royal Slippers (Chalong Phra Bat Choeng Ngon).
+Each symbolizes aspects of sovereignty and virtue—the crown denotes supreme authority, the sword represents the monarch's might and duty to protect the realm, and the staff signifies righteous rule and guidance.

+In addition to these, the regalia set includes the Royal Utensils, comprising ceremonial objects such as the betel nut set, water conch, and other ritual vessels used in royal functions.
+The Royal Weapons of Sovereignty, numbering eight, represent the king's obligation to defend the nation and uphold justice.
+Together, these form a complete collection of 28 items traditionally presented to the kings of Thailand at their coronations.

+One notable item associated with the regalia is the Golden Jubilee Diamond, a 545.65 carat golden-brown diamond regarded as the largest faceted diamond in the world.
+It was presented to Bhumibol Adulyadej (Rama IX) in 1997 to commemorate the fiftieth anniversary of his accession to the throne.

+The regalia are preserved, along with other royal artifacts, at the Grand Palace in Bangkok, and are displayed during coronations, royal processions, and state ceremonies as enduring symbols of Thai monarchy and sovereignty.

 Vietnam

 The signs of the imperial power of the Nguyen emperors were the Great Imperial Seal and the Sword.
 When Bảo Đại, the last emperor of Vietnam, abdicated in August 1945 at Huế he is recorded to have surrendered the royal insignia to the new communist authorities.
 What happened to them after this is not known, but presumably they took them away, perhaps to Hanoi.
 In 1949 the former emperor became "Head of State" of the State of Vietnam, was not crowned, and was ousted by his Prime Minister Ngo Dinh Diem in a fraudulent 1955 referendum, and spent the rest of his life in exile.
 In 1968 the city of Huế was the scene of fierce fighting between the communist People's Army of Vietnam and Vietcong and US Marines and the Army of the Republic of Vietnam.
 The imperial palace was bombed, ransacked and almost completely destroyed.
 It is possible that the imperial insignia, if they had not been removed and taken elsewhere in 1945, were lost or destroyed at this time.